Monday, 6 May 2024

 I discovered the pitcher plant dried to a crisp on my sister's (Inexcuseable) windowsill last month (she was supposed to be looking after it for some friends of hers while they were away - fortunately, they seem to have forgotten about it.
 As had Inexcuseable!).
 And the squill was a poor, shrivelled bulb with one leaf that a work friend gave me.

-I'm hoping that the signs of life they have shown since moving to Hexenhäusli Device mean that they like it here (and are not lulling me into a flase sense of security), and I can show you them flourishing later in the year.
+I'm hoping that the signs of life they have shown since moving to Hexenhäusli Device mean that they like it here (and are not lulling me into a false sense of security), and I can show you them flourishing later in the year.

 From 21st April: